-The artist Bernard Buffet also worked in the dramatic arts, and painted models for stage sets and costumes for several ballets: La Chambre in 1955 (lyrics by Georges Simenon, music by Georges Auric) for the Ballets de Paris Roland Petit, Le Rendez-vous manqué in 1958 (lyrics by Françoise Sagan, directed by Roger Vadim), Patron in 1959 (lyrics by Marcel Aymé, music by Guy Béart) again for the Ballets Roland Petit and Carmen in 1962 (music by Georges Bizet, directed by Louis Ducreux) for the Opéra de Marseille.
-Later, in 1967, for the Opéra de Paris, he painted a model of the stage curtain, the sets and costumes for Le grand cirque (music by Aram Khachaturian, choreography by Serge Lifar), and models for the sets and costumes for Istar (music by Vincent d’Indy, choreography by Serge Lifar).
+The artist Bernard Buffet also worked in the dramatic arts, and painted models for stage sets and costumes for several ballets: La Chambre (The Bedroom) in 1955 (lyrics by Georges Simenon, music by Georges Auric) for the Ballets de Paris Roland Petit, Le Rendez-vous manqué in 1958 (lyrics by Françoise Sagan, directed by Roger Vadim), Patron in 1959 (lyrics by Marcel Aymé, music by Guy Béart) again for the Ballets Roland Petit and Carmen in 1962 (music by Georges Bizet, directed by Louis Ducreux) for the Opéra de Marseille.
+Later, in 1967, for the Opéra de Paris, he painted a model of the stage curtain, the sets and costumes for Le grand cirque (The Great Circus) (music by Aram Khachaturian, choreography by Serge Lifar), and models for the sets and costumes for Istar (music by Vincent d’Indy, choreography by Serge Lifar).

-In his home at Château l’Arc near Aix-en-Provence, Bernard Buffet made a group of paintings on the Life of Christ for the decoration of the chateau’s chapel in 1961.
+In his home at Château l’Arc near Aix-en-Provence, Bernard Buffet made a group of paintings on the Life of Christ for the decoration of the castle’s chapel in 1961.
 Ten years later, asked to do so by Monseigneur Pasquale Macchi, the secretary to Pope Paul VI, Bernard Buffet will donate these paintings to the Vatican Museum.

 Bernard Buffet’s international recognition